 "Any sufficiently advanced riddle is indistinguishable from gibberish."

 If you have ice cream, I will give it to you.
 If you have no ice cream, I will take it away from you.
 It is an Ice Cream Koan.Something that looks like a Koan (a Chinese Buddhist riddle meant to encourage contemplation), walks like a koan, quacks like a koan, but lacks... substance.
 It sounds meaningful at first, but after you think a moment, instead of getting some rush of insight, you realize that it is nothing more than nonsense, or just a joke dressed up in profundity's hand-me-downs.
 Like ice cream itself, it looks good and tastes good, but is ultimately just empty calories.
 Usually done for comedy value, but all too often a result of genuine pretensions on the part of the writers.
 Of course, some would argue that all koans are Ice Cream Koans, but then again others would argue that all Ice Cream Koans are genuine Koans.
 It's most likely a difference in intent (and/or pretension) that distinguishes the two.
 If done savvily enough, is indeed a form of Truth in Television — the point of a Zen koan (literally "Public Case", a story), is to show that contradiction is actually a delusion, and help the student let go of the mental habit of arranging things into dichotomies (because both extremes, despite their apparent contradiction, are actually one thing).
+Strangely enough, the Trope Namer above that actually mentions ice cream, while seeming nonsensical, does actually make sense.
+It in the second sentence refers not to "ice cream", but to "no ice cream", the way to remove the state of "no ice cream" is to give ice cream.
+The speaker is simply giving you ice cream, whether or not you have any.
 Taken to the extreme (and stretched out), this becomes a full-fledged Word Salad Philosophy.
 If used as part of The Summation, can venture into Fauxlosophic Narration.
 Compare Mistaken for Profound, Seemingly Profound Fool, When Is Purple.
 Compare and contrast Shaggy Frog Story.
 Related to True Art Is Incomprehensible.
 Has nothing to do with actual Ice Cream, Sailor Moon Character or the absolute angel.
 Might be confused with the famous Confucian sayings (which are also Chinese, but not Buddhist), which tend to be recited in You No Take Candle English.

 open/close all folders